open-telemetry/opentelemetry-collector-contrib/receiver/azureeventhubreceiver/README.md

 Default: ""

-### encoding (Optional)
+### format (Optional)
-Determines how to encode the Event Hub messages into OpenTelemetry logs.
-See the "Encoding" section below for details.
+Determines how to transform the Event Hub messages into OpenTelemetry logs.
+See the "Format" section below for details.

 Default: "raw"